MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ### Colours and scheme

-Consistent colours of white, blakc and purple were employed to make the site more accessible visually and aid with elements being prominent.
+Consistent colours of white, black and purple were employed to make the site more accessible visually and aid with elements being prominent.
 These colours would also relate to the branding of the cafe itself.
 The darker shades of black/purple were selected to create a complimentary, warm abbience.

 ## Wireframe sketches